1. Sustainability TOP

 Cybersecurity

-Since FY2022, we have been reviewing the JAMA/JAPIA cybersecurity guidelines of our business partners to confirm and improve their cybersecurity measures.
-We kindly request that our business partners conduct a self-check using the Automotive Industry Security Check Sheet.
-Moreover, starting in FY2023, we have conducted cybersecurity management system establishment and operational status checks for business partners handling products subject to UN-R155 and domestic regulations (Road Transport Vehicle Law Safety Standards) to ensure they comply with vehicle product cybersecurity requirements.
-(28 companies in FY2023, 15 companies in FY2024 / Total of 43 companies)
+Moreover, we have conducted cybersecurity management system establishment and operational status checks for business partners handling products subject to UN-R155 and domestic regulations (Road Transport Vehicle Law Safety Standards) to ensure they comply with vehicle product cybersecurity requirements.
+(28 companies in fiscal 2023, 15 companies in fiscal 2024, 16 companies in fiscal 2025 / Total of 59 companies)

 Environmental Activity Seminars